Filter By Category

 Check out our latest innovations, the Logimove 1500 and the Logimove 1500 Transport, a fully electric pallet jack.
 These provide an all-new user experience with a compact design and advanced electronics.
 The long-lasting lithium-ion battery system maximises efficiency while minimising downtime.
 Talk to one of our industry experts about the all-new Logimove 1500.

-Trolley jacks are one of the most commonly used materials handling devices, however, safety is a massive concern.
+Trolley jacks are one of the most commonly used materials handling devices, however, the safe use of a pallet jack is important.
 Ignoring the supplier’s safe operating instructions can cause the type of manual handling injuries they are designed to help workplaces avoid.

 At risk is the operator, those working nearby and even customers and passers-by.
 Unsafe electric jack use may also introduce new hazards into the workplace, such as collisions with people or obstacles in the workplace, or the falling of heavy loads.
 Risks to the operator include the potential of crushed feet under the forks or wheels, jammed hands between steering controls structures, and a range of musculoskeletal injuries should a heavy-duty trolley jack roll out of control or slip over the edge of an unguarded ramp.